 Only 35% of Indians use the internet, but in a country of 1,319 million that’s still a significant population - in fact, they have the second largest number of internet users in the world.
 Facebook is huge in India, with over 94% of people owning an account, according to We Are Social.
 There are far more male users than female (76% to 24%) and almost half are within the 18-24 age range.
 The most popular messaging service is WhatsApp, while Indian app Hike also has a strong user base, with over 100 million registered users.

 The country with the most internet users in South America is Brazil, with around 2/3 of the population using the internet.
 Government initiatives have driven broadband adoption, including giving poorer communities internet access.
 Orkut was the most popular social platform until it was overtaken by Facebook in 2011 - now Brazil has the third largest number of Facebook users in the world.
 90% of 15 to 32-year-olds in Brazil use social media, and the most popular platforms after Facebook are YouTube, Google+ and Twitter.

 Cross-channel marketing is a smart strategy for targeting Millennials and Gen Z, because these audiences consume a huge amount of media from a variety of different sources.
 Here is our guide to the most important advertising channels to consider if you want to reach young people.

-Find out more about growing your global youth audience at YMS18 NYC this October.
+Find out more about growing your global youth audience at YMS19 LDN this April.